 Eating lunch on the go

-When tasks are piling up or you’re short on time, you might feel compelled to eat lunch at your desk or grab a quick snack on the way to your next meeting.
+When tasks are piling up or you’re short on time, you might feel compelled to eat lunch at your desk or grab a quick snack before your next call.
 You may even choose to skip lunch altogether, which might feel practical in the moment but will actually result in a loss of productivity later on.
 Research from the University of Illinois at Urbana-Champaign says that taking a short break can improve concentration and focus on prolonged tasks.
 What’s more, eating with co-workers can be a great opportunity to connect without the distraction of screens.

 So make it a priority to take a lunch break.
 If you still find yourself eating at your desk, shut off your screens, even for just a few minutes, and make a conscious effort to be present.
 This will pay off — research from the Journal of Health Psychology shows that those who skip their lunch break and instead eat while multitasking might feel less physically satisfied, and could end up eating a second lunch at a later time.
 Slowing down during lunch hour can help you avoid that, and maintain productivity throughout the rest of your day.